17 of the best triathlon watches reviewed for 2025

 - May be too bulky for some

-You can read our full review of the Fenix 7 Solar here, but in many ways this is the crème de la crème of multisport watches.
+In many ways, the Garmin Fenix 7 Solar is the crème de la crème of multisport watches.
 Yes, it commands a high price, but it also packages up every feature you could want into a solid and robust package.

 Battery life, boosted by the solar technology used here, is an impressive 22 days with sun and 18 without when in smartwatch mode, or hefty 57 hours in GPS mode (73 hours with sun).